 - The advantage of an electronic transfer of funds is that the recipient is not at risk of losing a check or having it stolen.

-- ETA account holders may make a minimum of four cash withdrawals per month from the service counter or ATM machine of their financial institution.
+- ETA account holders may make a minimum of four free cash withdrawals per month from the service counter or ATM machine of their financial institution.
 No minimum balance is required to maintain the account.